davf02/home-automation/domoticz/huawei-sun2000-inverter/readme.md

 With this fix, i've a serie of average value in the history:
 ![Alt text](history_with_fix.png)

-Without fix, i would have 272,13 Kwh on the firt day which would minimize the following days.
+Without fix, i would have 272,13 Kwh on the first day which would minimize the following days.

 At the end, i've two devices:
 ![Alt text](devices.png)